Store

 5. Repeat several times.

-Adrenal Fatigue Syndrome (AFS) and Pelvic Floor Problems
+Adrenal Fatigue (AF) and Pelvic Floor Problems

-Adrenal Fatigue Syndrome (AFS) is a group of symptoms that individuals can experience as a result of chronic stress.
+Adrenal Fatigue (AF) is a group of symptoms that individuals can experience as a result of chronic stress.
 Your body can handle short-term stress through the adrenal glands and the NeuroEndoMetabolic (NEM) Stress Response system.
 The NEM system consists of six circuits composed of related organs.
 The circuits help to support your body through stress.

 In long-term stress, the stress hormones that your adrenal glands release can become depleted, and imbalances in the NEM system can occur.
 This causes a range of symptoms including changes in mental health, sleep, hormones, and weight.